Jinger Duggar Pregnant? Sisters Pressure Her To Take A Pregnancy Test

 Joy-Anna explains that “it is very possible” that Jinger is pregnant already.
 After all, fans of the hit TLC reality series know that the Duggar family is known for being large.
 In fact, Jill and Jessa have easily gotten pregnant right after they got married and now have two kids each.

-Jinger married professional soccer player turned pastor Jeremy Vuolo last November 2016 in Arkansas, in front of nearly 1,000 guests.
-They have since then moved to Texas to focus on Jeremy’s ministry.
-Recently, Jinger made it to the headlines for wearing pants, a known no-no among the Duggar women.
+Jinger married professional soccer player-turned-pastor Jeremy Vuolo last November in front of nearly 1,000 guests in Arkansas.
+They have since moved to Texas to focus on Jeremy’s ministry.
+Recently, Jinger made headlines for wearing pants, a known no-no among the Duggar women.

 In her recent photos, however, the 23-year-old reality star is back to wearing skirts and dresses.
-Now fans are asking, is she’s ditching her pants to hide a baby bump?
-According to The Hollywood Gossip, more and more fans are noticing a growing belly in Jinger’s recent photos, creating an official “baby bump watch.”
+Now fans are asking if is she’s ditching her pants to hide a baby bump.
+According to the Hollywood Gossip, more and more fans are noticing a growing belly in Jinger’s recent photos, creating an official “baby bump watch.”

 However, Jinger and Jeremy are keeping silent about the issue.
-The newlyweds have just joined Instagram last week, and have only posted mostly pictures of their wedding.
-Duggar matriarch Michelle, who actively updates the Duggar Family Facebook page, has also not given an announcement
+The newlyweds just joined Instagram last week and have only posted pictures of their wedding.

 Meanwhile, Duggar matriarch Michelle, who actively updates the Duggar Family Facebook page, has also not given an announcement regarding her daughter’s rumored pregnancy.
-But knowing her love for children, fans can assume that she, too, is hoping for Jinger to be pregnant this soon.
+But knowing her love for children, fans can assume that she, too, is hoping for Jinger to be pregnant.

 In the same teaser video, Jinger gushes about married life, describing it as “amazing.”
 Counting On Season 3 will heavily follow Jinger and Jeremy’s early days as a married couple, as well as their big move from Arkansas to Texas.
 Could a baby announcement be the new season’s highlight?